horizontalsystems/blockchain-crypto-guides/guides/defi/4-lending-protocols.md

 For instance, someone may borrow one cryptocurrency from one DeFi service and then lend it to another DeFi service with higher returns.

 ## Collateralized Loans

-There is a growing segment of DeFi services which provide access to collateralized loans:

 - The borrower has to put up another cryptocurrency as collateral, often significantly more than borrowed amount.